- This is a Live, In-Person Conference

 Advances in our understanding of breast cancer's genetic and physiologic pathways have led to the development of targeted systemic therapies, improved surgical procedures and radiation techniques, and improved disease-free and overall survival benefits.
 This conference aims to educate the global medical oncology community in a forum that will facilitate the utilization of optimal treatment strategies and foster communication that will benefit the individual patient and the community.

-Medical, surgical, and radiation oncologists as well as primary care physicians, gynecologists, medical professionals and health care professionals with an interest in breast cancer are invited to attend.
+Medical, surgical, and radiation oncologists, primary care physicians, gynecologists, medical professionals and health care professionals interested in breast cancer are invited to attend.

 After completing this activity, participants will be able to: